Ireland (Republic of Ireland)

 I’ve been based in Dublin for the last 8 years, while traveling the world.
-I have enough time to discover the authentic side of it, along with a pompous, touristic version.
+I had enough time to discover the authentic side of the city, along with a pompous, touristic version.
 This 1000 years old city offer endless spots to visit along with unforgettable atmosphere, architecture, exceptional historic sites and top attractions!
 Here are the coolest things to do in Dublin throughout different flavours of the city – literally and figuratively.

 The Coolest things to do in Dublin:

 Dublin is slightly different comparing to other European capital cities.
 It can be very social but also can make you feel very isolated in some parts.
 Always have a plan B for rainy days.
 The expression Dublin gets 4 seasons in one day is very true in this land!
 Follow these most inspiring places in Dublin, so you can avoid goofing off and ticking boxes for major touristic spots, as that would be a waist for a city like Dublin.
-Here is a summary of best places to visit in Dublin.
+Here is a guide on best things to do in Dublin from a freestyle traveler.

 Most interesting facts about Dublin!